Pyrexiaa/UZH_SoCo2023/GroupX-a2/README.md

 - Returns the modified array.

 ### c.
 Get Array Element Function **_‘do_get_array’_**
- > Getting the value at position I of an array.
+ > Getting the value at position i of an array.

 Parameters:
 - **_‘envs’_**: The environment or context in which the operation is performed.
-- **_‘args’_** : A list containing two elements - the name of the array and the index of the array element to retrieve.
+- **_‘args’_** : Asserted to two elements - the name of the array and the index of the array element to retrieve.

 Behavior:
 - Ensures that there are exactly two arguments.